-There are plenty of vitamins and minerals that can help support immune functioning.
-Zinc is one of them.
-The mineral has been shown to support proper immune functioning by activating T-lymphocytes, which attack infected cells.
+There are plenty of essential vitamins and minerals that help support immune functioning.
+Zinc is one of them1.
+The mineral has been shown to support proper immune functioning by activating T-lymphocytes2, a major player in the adaptive immune system and critical for our immune response, attacking infected cells.

 There are plenty of common foods that contain high levels of zinc, including chicken, chickpeas, and cashews, to name a few.
-If it's still missing from your diet, zinc can also be taken as a supplement.
+To address a dietary gap or to consume a guaranteed amount, zinc can also be taken as a supplement.

 This probably comes as no surprise, but vitamin C is important for immune health.
-The antioxidant neutralizes pathogens and helps immune cells do their job properly, Joanna Foley, R.D., CLT, previously told mbg.
+In addition to its essential role in immune cell development and function, the antioxidant neutralizes free radicals to help immune cells do their job properly, Joanna Foley, R.D., CLT, previously told mbg.
 Vitamin C can be found in citrus foods and some cruciferous veggies, and it can also be taken in supplement form.